 Be interested and not just interesting.
 Ask lots of questions; this will also help the conversation flow.
 You will find that many senior Executives, who get how to network, will rarely talk about what they do because they go to networking events to find out what other people are doing.

 This is a great approach because you will learn loads and keeping the conversation flowing.
 We have a list of great networking questions that you can use to help start any conversation.

 Set some objectives for each networking event

-This is also handy when it comes to exiting a conversation that might be lagging because you can tell the other person you’ve got to meet your objectives, take their details and thank them for their time.
+This is also handy for exiting a conversation that might be lagging because you can tell the other person you’ve got to meet your objectives, take their details and thank them for their time.

 Follow up with the people that you met at the event.
 Connect with them on social media, share their content and continue to build your relationship.

 I struggle with something like this because it can feel pretty false and pre-prepared.
-But, at any networking event, you are going to be asked what you do, so it is well worth coming up with a few words that start the conversation.
+But, at any networking event, you will be asked what you do, so it is well worth coming up with a few words that start the conversation.

 Be incredibly helpful